V33RU/veera.github.io/content/blog/walking-dead-part5-found-a-shell.md

 This is not research.
 This is **vulnerability tourism**.
 And the IoT landscape - with its 15 billion unpatched, never-to-be-patched devices - is the perfect destination.
 The bugs are always there.
 The shells always open.
 The screenshots always look impressive.
 And nothing ever gets fixed.

+There is a hardware variant of this workflow that gets even more engagement because the photos are better:

+1. Buy a $15 camera from Amazon
+2. Open the case with a spudger
+3. Locate the UART pads with a multimeter (115200 8N1, always)
+4. Attach a CH341A or a CP2102 dongle
+5. Boot into U-Boot, interrupt the autoboot, get a root shell
+6. Alternatively: desolder the NAND flash, dump it with a CH341A programmer, extract the filesystem with binwalk
+7. Photograph the PCB under good lighting
+8. Post: "Opened this camera.
+Found UART.
+Got root.
+Here's the firmware.
+Full writeup in comments."
+9. Collect 1,200 reactions (hardware posts get more than software posts, the PCB photo helps)
+10. The camera runs its factory firmware until the hardware dies.
+Nothing changes.

+The UART shell is real.
+The firmware dump is real.
+The binwalk output is real.
+The research value - identifying hardcoded credentials, mapping the attack surface, locating the debug interface - is also real.
+I do this work.
+The ICEBite toolkit I built exists specifically for this.

+The problem is not the hardware research.
+The problem is what happens after the post.
+Which is: nothing.
+The vendor is either gone, unresponsive, or ships the same firmware in the next product revision under a different brand name on the same HiSilicon SoC with the same UART pads in the same place.

+**Opening the device is step one.
+Someone has to be alive on the other end to receive what you find.**

 ---

 ### <span style="color: orange;">CVE-2014-8361: Still Trending After 12 Years</span>